Agency terms and conditions

 26) For all web related projects, unless specifically stated, the client will retain 100% ownership of the web page design only (ownership is not applicable to proprietary software and programs or source code, such as databases, e-commerce and/or content management systems, web application source code or flash files/animations).

 27) The agency offers a web hosting service to host the websites we have built for our clients.
 This is recommended in order to ensure ongoing quality of service and is a mandatory requirement for websites incorporating a content management system (CMS) or e-commerce system.
 Although the standard of our hosting packages are high, the agency is unable to guarantee 100% up-time (as no web host would) nor accept any responsibility for any error, omission or misrepresentation in relation to the websites hosted or for any loss, damage, cost or expense (whether direct, indirect, consequential or otherwise) suffered by any user of the websites hosted.
 The agency makes no warranties or representations of any kind that hosting will be uninterrupted, error-free or that the website or the server that hosts the website are free from viruses or other forms of harmful computer code.
 In no event shall the agency, its employees or agents be liable for any direct, indirect or consequential damages resulting from the hosting of websites on our servers.
 Separate terms and conditions apply for website hosting and these can be provided upon request.

-28) Appropriate credit and acknowledgment for work produced by the agency should be attributed to The Creative Clinic where possible (for instance written in small text on the back of a printed item or at the bottom of a website) and may be referenced for the agency’s promotional purposes unless otherwise (in exceptional circumstances) prearranged with the client.
+28) Appropriate credit and acknowledgment for work produced by the agency should be attributed to Creative Clinic where possible (for instance written in small text on the back of a printed item or at the bottom of a website) and may be referenced for the agency’s promotional purposes unless otherwise (in exceptional circumstances) prearranged with the client.

 29) These terms and conditions of business supersede any previous versions and apply to all present and future projects unless otherwise agreed in writing.
-The Creative Clinic reserves the right to change or modify these terms at any stage with immediate effect.
+Creative Clinic reserves the right to change or modify these terms at any stage with immediate effect.
 By agreeing to these terms, your statutory rights are not affected.